 Lucy Muir (Tierney), newly widowed, has had it with her domineering in-laws and decides to settle the issue by moving herself, her daughter Anna (Natalie Wood), and faithful maid Martha (Edna Best) to Whitecliff-by-the-Sea, a charming coastal village somewhere in Edwardian England.
 Gull Cottage, a beautiful if slightly run-down house on top of the bluffs, is for rent, and the asking price extraordinarily cheap.
 The agent, however, is none too keen about the idea of someone living in the house, and it is not too long after moving in that Lucy finds out why.

-The Ghost and Mrs. Muir is hard to categorize: part romance, part tragedy, part supernatural, part drama, part comedy.
+The Ghost and Mrs. Muir is hard to categorize: part romance, part tragedy, part supernatural fantasy, part drama, part comedy.
 There's loads of room for Alternative Character Interpretation, but the plot is a permutation on a common story: boy meets girl, and they fall in love.

 Tropes used in The Ghost and Mrs. Muir include: